indrabasak/indrabasak.github.io/_posts/2025-02-25-portait-of-a-toy-designer.md

 production at Springfield and creating new, high-quality wooden toys in New York.
 Anne's toys were produced under the Milton Bradley Laboratories brand, each meticulously packaged in a wooden box that proudly bore the label: "Milton Bradley Laboratories, Springfield, MA, USA."
 The box also featured the tagline, "TOYS THE WAY CHILDREN WANT THEM," and every toy inside was personally signed by Anne herself.
+Anne traveled extensively as an associate of the company, promoting her toys to parents and engaging in discussions about the role of toys in modern educational theory.
 In 1942, she married John Daniel Ford, a U.S. Army Captain during World War II.

 ![Gilbert Catalog](/images/anne-farrell/1947-gilbert-catalog.png?style=centerme)